 How to Write a Nonprofit Press Release | Step-by-Step Guide

 Although press releases might seem more the domain of big corporations, celebrities, and politicians, they can be a great tool for nonprofits to grow and inform their audience.
-Press releases are not only useful for publicising and advertising events.
+Press releases are not only useful for publicizing and advertising events.
 They keep your nonprofit in the public discussion and spread the word about your good work.

 If you’re starting a nonprofit, press releases can help your nonprofit take off.